morimekta/providence/providence-config/src/site/markdown/index.md

 ### Sources Root

-The providence config can be given a "sources root", each file included form the config can be found in one of three ways:
+Files referenced in the include statements can follow one of two patterns."

-- Absolute path: `/...`
+- Relative to the PWD directory of the including file.
-- File in a source root: `${source-root}/...`.
+- Relative to (not including parent directories) of one of the "config roots".

-- Relative to CWD of the running program: `...`
+Each config root is simply a directory that contains configs, including subdirectories.

 With this path inclusion with ways of overriding, it should be possible to change what files are included based on a set of config source root directories, and swapping